 We already know that during roasting the flavour & colour of walnuts changes.
 This is all caused by the Maillard reaction which is the reaction between sugars & proteins.
 However, more things happen.

 Remember that most nuts, including walnuts, contain a lot of fat.
 This is a mixture of different fats which each their won melting points.
 Most nut oils are liquid at room temperature, however, some are solid at room temperature.
 When you roast nuts and heat them these fats will also melt.
-This makes nuts softer.
+This makes nuts softer (and easier to chop!).
 It is one of the reasons why warm nuts don’t have such a crispy bite compared to room temperature nuts!

 So why do the nuts still maintain their shape and not melt into a puddle?
 That’s because of their plant cell texture, this will help them maintain their structure.
 These cells don’t break down during roasting so the nut keeps its shape nicely.